 - The other text on the front cover are a grey colour rather than the black as this fit better with the overall colour scheme – the title of the album is grey thus, I made all text within the digipak a grey colour too.

-- The place the CD will be placed has been made smaller so that it fits within the blue borders around it as I thought this made the page look more neat and put together.
-I also decreased the opacity of the yellow and blue used as I thought the previous shades were too harsh and did not look pastel like I wanted them to.
+- The place the CD will be placed has been made smaller so that it fits within the blue borders around it as I thought this made the page look neater and put together.
+I also decreased the opacity of the yellow and blue used as I thought the previous shades were too harsh and did not look pastel-like I wanted them to.